TuxVinyards/qqX/README.md

 An extended testing program has now added extra handling routines for KDE 6, XFCE and LXQT

-- MacOS remains [much faster](https://github.com/TuxVinyards/qqX/wiki/Mac-OS) in qqX and Windows languages are now sorted.

-- The qqX coding hot-swap has been refined and FreeSpirit has the latest updates and community PR's.

-- qqX's quickget now lets you scroll backwards and forwards between the different distro info pages.

-- You can also scroll up and down between releases and editions and swap around your choices.

-- The downloader tells you the download size and checks the link for viability.

-- The option to boot from ISO for disk management has been further polished

-- [Folders](https://github.com/TuxVinyards/qqX/wiki/Folders-and-Organisation) can now be sym-linked between each other to help organize.

 More in the [release notes](#release-notes) and wiki pages

 ### Launch from the Linux desktop or from the command line